 Service Dog Foster Pups

-I met Jacob and Deb of Helios Kennels and fostered three service dog pups for about six months each.
+I fostered three service dog pups for about six months each.
 While two went on to become service dogs, Kai, the third foster pup, was adopted by me when there was an issue with the client.

 Fostering these pups was an amazing experience.
 I took them everywhere.
 Because I was in a period of deep grief, I was struggling with being out in crowded places.
 The pups helped me by giving me comfort and support.
 They were something to focus on which lessened my awareness of the chaos around me.
 We had many adventures and the first pup came to the hospital with me while my dad was dealing with a health issue and surgery.
 He kept my family relaxed and it was amazing to see the effect this pup had on people as we walked the halls.
 Their faces and body language would immediately soften when they caught sight of us.
 It took twice as long to walk anywhere because we stopped frequently to visit with passersby.
 It was an amazing experience.